‘Coast to Coast Tours’ recipe for mini PAVLOVAS

 Add 1 cup of sugar to each cup of juice you have and the juice of a large lemon (to assist setting)

-Keep stirring while this is simmering It produces a lot of ‘scum’
+Keep stirring while this is simmering It may produce a lot of ‘scum’

 but just keep removing this periodically.
 Keep testing for setting (by placing a little bit of the jelly into the fridge).